Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: SIMULATION RESULTS

 These results demonstrate the reliable performance of our SS-VAE method in addressing the resource allocation problem.
 The following section will evaluate its performance under varying initial conditions, including different slice numbers, \acp{UE}, and transmission power and rate thresholds.
 Although SS-VAE shows lower error than \ac{ESA}, it does not perform identically in resource allocation.
 Therefore, we will also compare it with the \ac{DQN} algorithm, which has shown effective results in similar resource allocation problems within wireless networks \cite{elsayed2019reinforcement, filali2023communication, joda2022deep}.

-\subsection{Performance results}
+\subsection{Performance Results}

-\figref{fig: algorithm ssvae aggregated throughput} illustrates the aggregate weighted rate across different numbers of \acp{UE} as achieved by three algorithms: SS-VAE, \ac{ESA}, and \ac{DQN}. \figref{fig: agg throughput ue} demonstrates the aggregated throughput obtained by SS-VAE, \ac{ESA}, and \ac{DQN} for different number of \acp{UE}.
+\figref{fig:agg_rate_ue} demonstrates the aggregated throughput obtained by SS-VAE, \ac{ESA}, and \ac{DQN} for different number of \acp{UE}.
 The difference in performance between SS-VAE and \ac{ESA} is consistent across all \acp{UE}.
-Moreover, SS-VAE outperforms \ac{DQN} in aggregated throughput across all \ac{UE}.
+Moreover, ESA achieves higher aggregate throughput than SS-VAE, outperforming \ac{DQN} in total throughput across all \acp{UE}.
 In addition, the aggregated throughput increases initially as more \acp{UE} join the service for all three examined algorithms.
-However, it reaches a plateau after 30-35 \acp{UE} per service due to power limitations and interference constraints. \figref{fig: agg throughput p ru} shows the aggregated throughput achieved by the SS-VAE algorithm at different maximum power levels of O-\ac{RU} and different numbers of \acp{UE}.
+However, it reaches a plateau after 30-35 \acp{UE} per service due to power limitations and interference constraints. \figref{fig:p_ru_agg_rate} shows the aggregated throughput achieved by the SS-VAE algorithm at different maximum power levels of O-\ac{RU} and different numbers of \acp{UE}.
 In resonation with \cite{motalleb2022resource}, increasing the maximum power of O-\ac{RU} and the number of \acp{UE} leads to higher aggregated throughput.
 The highest aggregated throughput is observed when the maximum power of O-\ac{RU} is at its highest.